WarmSaluters/mailmerge-js/README.md

 mailmerge setup
 ```

+Setup will guide you through the process of setting up your MailMerge-JS environment.
+You will need an OpenAI API key and Google App credentials.

+### Setting up OpenAI API Key
+This tool requires an OpenAI developer API key.
+You can sign up on [OpenAI's website](https://platform.openai.com/signup/).
+Get your API key from the [OpenAI API Keys page](https://platform.openai.com/api-keys).

 ### Setting up Google App Credentials
 This tool requires Google App credentials to draft and send emails.
 Here is how you can obtain those credentials: